 For most startups participating in the quantum computing (QC) ecosystem, the best way to compete commercially is to develop novel quantum computing software, start a consultancy or other similar service-based platforms.

-Hardware services in quantum, unsurprisingly then, seem to be the domain of the big players like Microsoft and a few that are mentioned below.
-However, there are some companies with neither the financial clout nor the name of Microsoft that are pushing the full-stack quantum computing.
+Full-stack quantum computing solutions on the other hand are much more expensive to develop considering the cost-heavy manufacturing of hardware products.
+They, unsurprisingly then, seem to be the domain of the big players like Microsoft and a few that are mentioned below.
+However, there are some quantum computing companies offering full stack solutions with neither the financial clout nor the name of Microsoft.

 TQD will now list, in alphabetical order, ten of those which are set to change the game in the full-stack quantum computing sphere.
 They are — thank goodness — spread across the globe, from North America to Europe to China.
 By limiting ourselves to ten we have, of course, missed some – you can check out the full list in The Quantum Insider database (see below).

 10 Full Stack Quantum Computing Solutions

 Founded by Jack Ma in 1999, Alibaba’s core business is in retail, e-commerce and the Internet.
 It also happens to be one of the largest public companies globally.

 As far as the quantum computing activity goes, a partnership between the Chinese Academy of Sciences and the Alibaba Group’s cloud computing subsidiary created the Alibaba Quantum Computing Laboratory.
 The lab takes advantage of Alibaba’s skill set in cloud computing and algorithms while utilizing the academy’s expertise in quantum artificial intelligence (AI), to create a full-stack quantum computing solution.

 Currently, Alibaba Quantum Computing Laboratory is researching quantum theory, with the idea of creating innovative security solutions in multiple industries, i.e, data collection and e-commerce.